Goals

 - PS/2 plug board

 Sourcing genuine PS/2 keyboards has become an archaeological expedition for us.
 We found a USB keyboard that can also operate in PS/2 mode.
 The keyboard has a wired USB connector and a USB-to-PS/2 adapter.
-We used hot glue to permanently attach that adapter, so the keyboard acts as a wired PS/2 keyboard.
+We use hot glue to attach that adapter, so the keyboard acts as a wired PS/2 keyboard.

 2. Use a logic analyzer to visualize keyboard signals